aclark4life/plock/README.rst

 ..
 Note:: Installing Plone with Plock requires an internet connection.
 If you want to install off-line, try the `Unified Installer <http://plone.org/download>`_.

 ..
-Note:: Plock supports the latest release (and only the latest release) of Plone, currently: Plone 4.3.
+Note:: Plock supports the latest release (and only the latest release) of Plone, currently Plone 4.3.

 Installing and running Plone with Plock looks like this::